manhhoang/Programming-Is-Awesome/README.md

 ### Graph
 - [TinkerPop](http://tinkerpop.apache.org/) - Apache TinkerPop™ is a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
 - [Gremlin](https://tinkerpop.apache.org/gremlin.html) - Gremlin is the graph traversal language of Apache TinkerPop.
+- [GraphX](http://spark.apache.org/graphx/) - GraphX is Apache Spark's API for graphs and graph-parallel computation, with a built-in library of common algorithms.
+- [Apache Giraph](http://giraph.apache.org/) - Apache Giraph is an iterative graph processing system built for high scalability.
+For example, it is currently used at Facebook to analyze the social graph formed by users and their connections.

 ### Monitoring
 - [Ganglia](http://ganglia.info/) - Ganglia is a scalable distributed monitoring system for high-performance computing systems such as clusters and Grids.